 For the last few years, media outlets have run thousands of stories about the opioid epidemic plaguing our nation.
 For good reason.
 Drug overdoses have become the leading cause of death for Americans under 50, with two-thirds of deaths due to opioids.

-To curb this epidemic, the U.S. Department of Justice has begun to focus its attention on the aggressive investigation and prosecution of medical professionals running “pill mills” that violate the Controlled Substances Act.
+To curb this epidemic, the U.S. Department of Justice has begun to focus its attention on the aggressive investigation and prosecution of medical professionals running “pill mills” that violate the federal Controlled Substances Act.
 Michigan, Ohio, Indiana, West Virginia, Kentucky, Tennessee, and other states along the I-75 corridor have opioid prescription rates as much as four times higher than the national average contributing to the skyrocketing number of opioid overdoses in the Midwest.

 While there are legitimate uses for prescribed opioids such as in an acute care setting or in hospice, much of the increased usage is from prescription drug abuse.
 Pill mills have saturated our communities, earning millions of dollars for the prescribing physicians while leaving our friends, family, neighbors, and co-workers with lifelong addictions.